ryuapp/md2pdf/README.md

 [![JSR](https://jsr.io/badges/@ryu/md2pdf)](https://jsr.io/@ryu/md2pdf)

-A simple CLI tool for converting markdown to PDF.
+A simple CLI tool for converting markdown to PDF.\
+It uses `md4w` to convert markdown to HTML and `playwright-core` (headless Chrome) to further convert the HTML to PDF.
+It also uses `shiki` for code highlighting.

 ## Installation